DominicMachado/DominicMachado.github.io/docs/latn-101-f20/schedule-latn101-f20.md

 - Expressions of place and time
 - Prepositional phrases
 - **Assessment** (to be completed before class): Complete [**competency quiz #1**](https://docs.google.com/forms/d/e/1FAIpQLSd1cldpctwdJTJlC4eJqOiPe2hq6VhypLdo-yWyxUiVH4ml4g/viewform?usp=sf_link).
+- **Morphology and Vocabulary (to be completed before class)**: Memorize the meanings of prepositions and different cases that they take in the [vocabulary]((https://lingualatina.github.io/textbook/vocabulary/03-place-and-time/) for Module 3.
-- **Homework (due before class)**: Read the sections on [prepositional phrases](https://lingualatina.github.io/textbook/presentation/03-place-and-time/#prepositional-phrases), expressions of [place](https://lingualatina.github.io/textbook/presentation/03-place-and-time/#expressions-of-place) and [time](https://lingualatina.github.io/textbook/presentation/03-place-and-time/#expressions-of-time).
+- **Reading (due before class)**: Read the sections on [prepositional phrases](https://lingualatina.github.io/textbook/presentation/03-place-and-time/#prepositional-phrases), expressions of [place](https://lingualatina.github.io/textbook/presentation/03-place-and-time/#expressions-of-place) and [time](https://lingualatina.github.io/textbook/presentation/03-place-and-time/#expressions-of-time).
+- **Further practice (optional)**: Check out the [exercises](https://lingualatina.github.io/textbook/exercises/03-place-and-time/) related to expressions of time and place.

 ### Wednesday, October 14
 - Gerunds and gerundives
+- **Morphology and Vocabulary (to be completed before class)**: Memorize the nouns in the [vocabulary]((https://lingualatina.github.io/textbook/vocabulary/03-place-and-time/) for Module 3 and familiarize yourself with formation of different forms of gerunds(https://lingualatina.github.io/textbook/presentation/04-verbal-nouns-and-adjectives/gerunds-and-gerundives/).
-- **Homework (due before class)**: Read the sections on [gerunds and gerundives](https://lingualatina.github.io/textbook/presentation/04-verbal-nouns-and-adjectives/gerunds-and-gerundives/), begin studying vocabulary modules [3](https://lingualatina.github.io/textbook/vocabulary/03-place-and-time/) and [4](https://lingualatina.github.io/textbook/vocabulary/04-verbal-nouns-and-adjectives/) for quiz #3 on Friday.
+- **Reading (due before class)**: Read the sections on [gerunds and gerundives](https://lingualatina.github.io/textbook/presentation/04-verbal-nouns-and-adjectives/gerunds-and-gerundives/).

 ### Friday, October 16
 - Gerunds and gerundives (cont'd)
-- **Homework (due before class)**: Study vocabulary for modules [3](https://lingualatina.github.io/textbook/vocabulary/03-place-and-time/) and [4](https://lingualatina.github.io/textbook/vocabulary/04-verbal-nouns-and-adjectives/) for quiz #3.
+- **Morphology and Vocabulary (to be completed before class)**: Memorize the rest of the [vocabulary]((https://lingualatina.github.io/textbook/vocabulary/03-place-and-time/) for Module 3 and review formation of different forms of gerunds(https://lingualatina.github.io/textbook/presentation/04-verbal-nouns-and-adjectives/gerunds-and-gerundives/).
+- **Practice (to be completed before class)**: Complete the exercises on gerunds, GRGs, and gerundives (https://lingualatina.github.io/textbook/exercises/04-verbal-nouns-and-adjectives/).

 [Back to top.](#top)